swaptacular/swpt_accounts/protocol.rst

    identifies the rejected request from the coordinator's point of view, so that the coordinator can pair this message with the issued request to prepare a transfer.

+status_code : string
+   The reason for the rejection of the transfer.
+MUST be between 0 and 30 symbols, ASCII only.
+The value MUST not be ``"OK"``.

 total_locked_amount : int64
    The total sum secured (locked) for prepared transfers on the